SMART Recovery is one of the largest alcohol addiction and abuse support groups in the world, and helps members overcome alcoholism.

 While 12 step programs, like Alcoholics Anonymous and Al-Anon, have long been used to treat alcoholism, SMART Recovery has grown substantially over the last decade.
 In the United States alone, SMART reached a milestone of 1,500 meetings in 2015.
 The United Kingdom and Australia have also seen an uptick in SMART Recovery programs in recent years.

 With countless post-rehab programs available, it’s important to find the right one that fits your needs and lifestyle.
-Our treatment specialists are here to guide you through every step of the recovery process, including aftercare programs.
+Our treatment professionals are here to guide you through every step of the recovery process, including aftercare programs.
 Give us a call now to explore support groups and other recovery resources nearby.

 How Does SMART Recovery Work?